 - Keep a journal to briefly jot down your observations of student interactions and experiences in the classroom.
 Note things that are working and things you might want to change.

 - Get an outside perspective.
-Ask a colleague, friend, or CTL consultant to come in and observe a class and your interactions with students and/or course materials.
+Ask a colleague to come observe a class and your interactions with students and/or course materials.

 - Conduct a mid-quarter evaluation to gather information on how the course is going.
 Ask yourself what you can do to relieve the pain points that students identified in the evaluation.